 - Remember that you have to accept damages to the car on this route.
 Especially because of the bumpy road, this drive is not recommended for sports cars.

 - Are you traveling by rental car?
-I always advise to take fully comprehensive insurance without deductible, for example, when you book here*.
+I always recommend fully comprehensive insurance without an excess, for example by booking here *.
 It doesn’t usually cover damage from driving over such crazy roads, but maybe it will help.

 - Go with the flow: Drive up in the morning if possible, then there are fewer cars on the road and there is little oncoming traffic.